dotnetweekly/dnw-gatsby/src/newsletters/2018/8/unit-testing-with-the-httpclient.md

 ---
 _id: 5a8bdf833b936a002a308a23
-title: 'Unit Testing with the HttpClient'
+title: "Unit Testing with the HttpClient"
 url: 'https://codedaze.io/unit-testing-with-httpclient/'
 category: 5a8bdf833b936a002a308a23
 slug: 'unit-testing-with-the-httpclient'